abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ---

 **Task 6:** Try to prove that logics indeed form categories, using the definition of a category that we used in the previous chapter.
-What is missing?

 We want to prove that there is a category with logical propositions as object and implication as morphism.
 Let's check the axioms: